 And every so often, you'll also get: "[ludicrous premise or idea] my achin' ass!"

 Caustic Critic: Penn is vicious, he is brutal, he has absolutely no mercy or regard for those he sees as wrong.
 It helps that they consist of crazies, fundamentalists and those who are actually dangerous.

 Corrupt Corporate Executive: Many, though they're just as likely to mock people with anti-corporate sentiments (see the Wal-Mart and "environmental hysteria" episodes).

-Country Matters: In an episode on profanity, even the people speaking out against censorship hesitated to say "cunt".
+Country Matters: In an episode on profanity, even the people speaking out against censorship hesitated to say "cunt" (though one noted that it wasn't because of his own taboos, but the fact that he would take flak from his wife for it).
 Penn himself, although he won't use it as often as similar words, will occasionally use it, including once in reference to Mother Teresa's convent.

 Creator Provincialism: Lampshaded; "Scouring the globe" to find ghosts involves visiting California, Virginia and Texas.
 As Penn says, "we barely even left our own time zone".